rmanriquear-wq/llm-halo-effect-hiring/README.md

 The halo effect was first documented by **Thorndike (1920)** as a "constant error in psychological ratings."
 This study extends that concept to LLM evaluation behavior, building on recent empirical work:

+- Thorndike, E. L. (1920). *A constant error in psychological ratings*.
+Journal of Applied Psychology.
 - An et al. (2025) — *Measuring gender and racial biases in LLMs* (PNAS)
 - Kim et al. (2025) — *Unveiling the Halo Effect of MLLM in AI Hiring* (ACL)
 - Iso et al. (2025) — *Evaluating Bias in LLMs for Job-Resume Matching* (ACL/NAACL)